quantiacs/documentation/en/source/reference/evaluation.md

 Once we have constructed an algorithm and plotted equity on historical data, we need to use a set of criteria to evaluate the performance.
 All current competition rules are available [here](https://quantiacs.io/contest).

 ## Statistics
 First, to estimate the profitability of the algorithm, we measure the Sharpe ratio (SR), the most important and popular metric.
 For our platform, we use the annualized SR and assume that there are ≈252 trading days on average per year.
-Annualized SR must be at least greater than 1 for the In-Sample test. "calc_stat" function allows to calculate of all the statistics of an algorithm.
+The annualized SR must be at least greater than 1 for the In-Sample test.
+The "calc_stat" function allows to calculate the complete statistics of an algorithm.

 **Function**
 ```python